Patricia Heaton: 1996—2018: Everybody Loves Raymond and The Middle

 In 2003, Heaton appeared in a series of television and radio commercials as spokesperson for the various incarnations of the grocery chain Albertsons, such as Acme, Jewel and Shaw's.
 Heaton also was featured on the cover of the company's 2003 and 2004 annual reports.
 In 2007, Albertsons created the Crazy About Food slogan/campaign and Heaton's association with the company ended.
 She has also appeared in advertisements for Pantene hair-care products.
+Heaton was the producer for the 2005 documentary The Bituminous Coal Queens of Pennsylvania, which was directed by her husband, David Hunt.
+She was also one of the producers of the William Wilberforce drama Amazing Grace (2006).